keploy/react-diff-viewer/README.md

 ```bash
   npm i
 ```
 Now you should be able to use your local react-diff-viewer in your UI(locally).
 Whatever change you do locally in your react-diff-viewer will be used in your Keploy UI(locally)..
-You can confirm this by checking into node modules you will be able to react-diff-viewer there.
+You can confirm this by checking into node modules you will be able to see react-diff-viewer there.

 That's it!
 Please ping on our slack channel for any problems :)...And What are you waiting for JUST raise a PR!